bbi-lab/bbi-logistics/update_dashboards/DASHBOARD_README.md

 - ID3C (Infectious Disease Data Distribution Center) is the database used by BBI to store data gathered from various COVID-19 research studies.
 - The Google Sheet data sources get their data from ID3C, but the dashboards connect directly to google sheets and not ID3C.
 - Data Extract refers to: If the dashboard uses a direct connection to ID3C, tableau can manage the updates on its own.

+# Troubleshooting

+#### Tableau External Dashboard Failure to Auto-Update Troubleshooting Checklist:
+1. **On Tableau online in a project folder:**
+    * look to refresh a dashboard data extract source in a drop down menu.
+2. **Check either Notifications icon or Jobs icon to see if refresh was successful:**
+    * Check relevant googlesheet if recent changes are updating (new dates added, etc.).
+    * If failure to update arises, Jobs page will provide more detailed error message to why a job failed.
+3. **Explore the Data for points of error, places to look/questions to ask**
+   * Try manually publishing the new data extract from tableau desktop.
+   * Are there any map/shape files used in the dashboard that need to be published on Tableau seperately?
+   * What does the schedule look like for past updates on this dashboard in the Jobs tab?
+   * Are you using a version of Tableau Desktop that is different to the one used on the server?
+   * Are there many entires/tables that a dashboard is dependent on?
+(Limitation of Google   sheets only allows for 200,000 update operations a second)
+   * Look at project related python script in ['update_dashboards/'](https://github.com/cooperqmarshall/bbi-logistics/tree/master/update_dashboards).
+4. All else fails reach out to dev team for 2nd opinion.